Writing Web Site Copy

 Now I'll let you in on a little secret...

 This page was not written using hand coded HTML.
 Although I do understand a little about HTML, when I'm writing Web site copy, I'm more concerned about the content than the mark-up language.
-So I use Site Build It!, a marvelous combination of Web hosting, business tools and advice, and a system for building pages that requires nothing more than word processing skills.
+So I use Solo Build It!, a marvelous combination of Web hosting, business tools and advice, and a system for building pages that requires nothing more than word processing skills.

 If you want to get the nitty gritty of writing for the Web, download the free course, Netwriting Masters Course.